js216/stm32mp135_test_board/baremetal/sd_test/README.md

    See `uart_boot` for details on how to configure the hardware to accept the program bitstream over UART.

-3. Monitor the UART for messages about the status of the memory test.
+3. Monitor the UART for messages about the status of the memory test, or use the build in Python miniterm:

+       $ make term

 ### Author